Narimm/OpenVPMS/src/doc/readme.txt

      and build <TOMCAT_HOME>/webapps/openvpms

 2.6 Customisation
+  If you use customised versions of the standard archetypes, or have added archetypes, these will need to be loaded.
+  For modified versions of the standard archetypes, be sure to incorporate any changes that have been made.
+  You should then use archload to load these archetypes - or if you have only a few, use Administration|Archetypes|Import.

   If you have customised versions of propercase.properties, help.properties, or messages.properties you need to install these in
   <TOMCAT_HOME>/webapps/openvpms/WEB-INF/classes/localisation
   You can simply overwrite the default propercase.properties with your own version.
   However, help.properties and messages.properties will need to be edited to bring your adjustments into the current versions.